virt-s1/perf-insight/utils/README.md

 1. generate_testrun_results.py - generate the test summary for Jupyter to display.
 2. generate_benchmark_metadata.py - generate the metadata comparison for Jupyter to display.
 3. generate_benchmark_parameters.py - generate the benchmark parameters for Jupyter to display.
-4. generate_benchmark_results.py - generate the benchmark comparison for Jupyter to display.
+4. generate_benchmark_results.py - generate the benchmark results for Jupyter to display.

 ### Steps